melt-umn/ableC-lvars/README.md

 + Better positive tests
 + Check on leq with freezing-- do I need to check further?
 + Implement getFst and getSnd to help users avoid creating threshold sets/activation sets
-+ Implement other Lvish features
++ Implement other Lvish features-- incrementable counter

 ## Guide: